FrancoisChabot/writers-mark/README.md

 ### Styling spans

 Styles can also be applied to spans of text.
-Styles meant to be applied to paragraphs are denoted by the letter s in a styling section.
+Styles meant to be applied to spans of text are denoted by the letter s in a styling section.
 If a span style has two names, then the first one will be used to open the span, and the second to close it.